Florida Bright Futures Scholarship Program

 - Earn a standard Florida high school diploma or its equivalent

 - Be accepted by and enroll in an eligible Florida public or independent post-secondary education institution within 3 years of high school graduation

 - Be enrolled for at least 6 semester credit hours and maintain a prescribed level of academic progress

 Current Academic Requirements and Awards Amounts Class of 2017-18

 To learn more about the amount of the scholarship awards, legislative updates, and requirements to maintain the scholarship in college, visit the State of Florida Office of Student Financial Aid

 How and When Do I Apply?

-In order to be eligible students must apply during their last year in high school (after October 1 and prior to graduation) or forfeit all future eligibility for a Bright Futures Scholarship.
-All Pine View Seniors will complete the application for Bright Futures at Pine View beginning October of your senior year.
+In order to be eligible students must apply during their last year in high school (after October 1st and prior to graduation) or forfeit all future eligibility for a Bright Futures Scholarship.
+All Pine View Seniors are asked to complete the application for Bright Futures at Pine View beginning October of their senior year.

 How much will I get?

-Awards have changed and will likely change very soon based on proposed legislation.
-For the 2017-18 academic year recipients of the top Academic Scholars award received the equivalent of full tuition at a public university or college, plus $300/semester (appx $7500/year).
-Recipients of the second tier Medallion Scholars award receive a flat $77 per credit for up to 15 credits per semester ($2310/year).
+Awards recently changed and may change in the future.
+For the 2019-20 academic year recipients of the top Academic Scholars award will receive the equivalent of full tuition at a public university or college, plus $300/semester (appx $7000/year).
+Recipients of the second tier Medallion Scholars award will receive 75% of the maximum award (appx $4700/year).